Estonia: Geography

+Estonia coastline is indented stretching for 3794 kmincluding the islands, and is notable for its limestone cliffs at the northern coast and largest islands.
+The total number of Estonian islands, including those in internal waters, is 2,355, of which 2,222 are in the Baltic Sea.
+The largest islands are Saaremaa and Hiiumaa.
+There are over 1560 natural lakes, the largest being Lake Peipus at the border of Russia, and Võrtsjärv in central Estonia.
+Additionally there are many artificial water reservoirs.
+There are over 7000 rivers, streams, and canals in the country; of these, only ten are longer than 100 km.
+In terms of discharge, Narva is the largest of the rivers.
+The longest rivers of Estonia are Võhandu — 162 km and Pärnu —144 km, followed by the Põltsamaa, Pedja, Kasari, Keila, and Jägala rivers.
+Bogs and mires cover 23.2% of the land.
+Generally the terrain is flat, average elevation above the sea level being about 50 m.
+Only 10% of the country's terrain is greater than 100 m in height, with Haanja Upland containing the highest peak, Suur Munamägi, at 318 m.

 Climate

-Estonia has a transitional climate that lies between continental and maritime influences, characterised as a humid continental climate.
+Estonia is situated in the temperate climate zone, and in the transition zone between maritime and continental climate, characterized by warm summers and fairly mild winters.
 Estonia's climate is notably milder than that of other regions at the same latitude due to the moderating effects of the North Atlantic Current.
-The prevailing weather patterns in Estonia are significantly influenced by active cyclonic activity in the northern Atlantic Ocean.
+The prevailing weather patterns in Estonia are influenced by active cyclonic activity in the northern Atlantic Ocean.
 This results in strong winds, precipitation, and abrupt temperature fluctuations, especially during the autumn and winter months.
 The westerly winds carry moist maritime air far into continental interior, leading to milder temperatures in winter and cooler conditions in summer compared to the continental areas further away from the coast.
 Coastal regions and islands generally enjoy a milder climate, as the Baltic Sea moderates temperatures, keeping coastal areas warmer in winter and cooler in summer.

-The calculated mean temperature for the country's territory ranges from 17.8 °C in July to -3.8 °C in February, with the annual average being 6.4 °C. The highest recorded temperature is 35.6 °C from 1992, and the lowest is -43.5 °C from 1940.
+The calculated mean temperature for the country's territory ranges from 17.8 °C in July to -3.8 °C in February, with the annual average being 6.4 °C. The highest recorded temperature is 35.6 °C from 1992, although the unofficial record high temperature is 38.0 °C (104.8 °F) from the same year and the lowest is -43.5 °C from 1940.
 The annual average precipitation is 662 mm, with the daily record being 148 mm.
 Snow cover varies significantly on different years.
 Prevailing winds are westerly, southwesterly, and southerly, the average annual wind speed varies between 2.1 m/s and 6.1 m/s, being smaller inland and the largest on the west coast.
-Due to high latitude, day length varies significantly between summer and winter.
-In Tallinn, the longest day of the year lasts up to 18 hours and 40 minutes, while the shortest day lasts only 6 hours and 2 minutes.
-The average monthly sunshine duration ranges from 290 hours in August, to 21 hours in December.
 As a calculated average, Estonia receives 1830 hours of sunshine per year.